replikativ/datahike/doc/config.md

 ## Schema Flexibility

-By default the datahike api uses a `schema-on-write` appoach with strict value types that need to be defined in advance.
+By default the datahike api uses a `schema-on-write` approach with strict value types that need to be defined in advance.
 If you are not sure how your data model looks like and you want to transact any kind of data into the database you can set `schema-on-read` to `true` by adding it as optional parameter at